-Oral history interviews conducted for this project are accessible online.
+The most recent history interviews conducted in Lowell (2016-2018) and interviews carried out for this project are accessible online.